What is B2B Sales Prospecting?

 - Creating Foundations for Your Sales Prospecting

-- Sales Prospecting Techniques To Fill Your Pipeline
+- Sales Prospecting Tools and Techniques To Fill Your Pipeline

 - Managing Expectations During the Sales Process

 - Handling Sales Objections During Your Prospecting Process

 By the end, you’ll know how to prospect in a way that builds pipeline and helps your company grow.
 Let’s dive in.

 B2B sales prospecting is the process of identifying and engaging with potential customers and leads.
 Your prospects may have never heard of your company and have never considered using your product or service.
 Your goal with prospecting is to build a relationship, add value to their life and business, and in turn, show them why they should become customers.